-Ambassador Theatre Capacity
+Ambassador Theatre Tickets

 Unlike many Broadway venues, the Ambassador Theatre has operated under the same name since opening in 1921.
-Initially part of a complex including the Eugene O’Neill Theatre, Walter Kerr Theatre and demolished 49th Street Theatre, it is the only one to remain under ownership of the Shubert Organization.
+Initially part of a complex including the Eugene O’Neill Theatre, Walter Kerr Theatre and demolished 49th Street Theatre, it is the only one to remain under the ownership of the Shubert Organization.

 When the theater mogul Shubert brothers planned their theater complex, the Ambassador’s plot was set diagonally.
 This created a unique, hexagonal auditorium.
-With an unassuming brown-brick exterior and Adamesque plasterwork interior designed by architect Herbert Krapp, the theater has long been used for musicals and plays, with a brief interval as a radio and movie house in the 1940s-50s.
+With an unassuming brown-brick exterior and Adamesque plasterwork interior designed by architect Herbert Krapp, the venue has long been used for musicals and plays, with a brief interval as a radio and movie house in the 1940s-50s.

 • Children under four are not permitted into the theater